Installing Istio for Knative¶

 Allows you to use the Istio authorization policy, controlling the access to each Knative service based on Istio service roles.

-To automatic sidecar injection, set
+Use automatic sidecar injection and set the

-Using Istio mTLS feature
+Using Istio mTLS feature with Knative¶

 Since there are some networking communications between knative-serving namespace and the namespace where your services running on, you need additional preparations for mTLS enabled environment.

-- Enable sidecar container on
+Enable sidecar injection on

 kubectl label namespace knative-serving istio-injection=enabled